Skip to content

 The Respondent has the following rights:

-• To obtain support, advice, or assistance from support individuals, a Student Conduct Advisor, or an Advisor, pursuant to relevant sections in Article VII of this Code
+• to obtain support, advice, or assistance from support individuals, a Student Conduct Advisor, or an Advisor, pursuant to relevant sections this Code;

-• To have prior disciplinary history excluded except during the sanctioning phase of a Formal Resolution
+• to have prior disciplinary history excluded except during the outcome phase of a Formal Resolution;

-• To provide an Impact Statement during the resolution process as stated in Article VII, Sections 7.07 or 7.08
+• to provide an Impact Statement during the resolution process as stated in the Code;

-• To appeal any Formal Resolution, pursuant to Article VIII of this Code
+• to appeal any Formal Resolution, pursuant to this Code;

-• To have supervised access to a recording of the hearing proceedings
+• to have supervised access to a recording of the hearing proceedings; and

 Rights of the Complainant